fuma-nama/fumadocs/README.md

 # Next Docs

-The headless ui library for building documentation websites.
+The headless ui library for building documentation websites in Next.js.

 📘 Learn More: [Documentation](https://next-docs-zeta.vercel.app)